Shure

 Address: 5800 W Touhy Ave, Niles, IL 60714, USA

 Shure Inc. is an American corporation that specializes in developing and manufacturing audio equipment technology.
 It was founded by Sidney N. Shure in Chicago, Illinois, in 1925 as a supplier of radio parts kits.
-The company became a manufacturer of consumer and professional audio-electronics including microphones, wireless microphone systems, phonograph cartridges, discussion systems, mixers, and digital signal processing.
+The company became a manufacturer of consumer and professional audio-electronics including microphones, wireless microphone systems, discussion systems, mixers, and digital signal processing.
 The company also manufactures listening products, including headphones, high-end earphones, and personal monitor systems.
 Wikipedia

 Website: www.shure.com